daos-stack/daos/src/object/README.md

 a unique class ID, which is a 16-bit value, and can represent a category of objects that use the same schema(data protection, distribution).
 DAOS provides some pre-defined object class for the most common use (see `daos_obj_classes`).
+In addition user can register customized object class by `daos_obj_register_class()` (not implemented yet).
+A successfully registered object class is stored as container metadata; it is valid in the lifetime of the container.

 The object class ID is embedded in object ID.
 By `daos_obj_generate_oid()` user can generate an object ID for the specific object class ID.
 DAOS uses this class